-- 1) Securing a vessel to land (seabed, foreshore or shore), or - 2) securing a vessel to a structure, or - 3) placing a vessel in contact with the foreshore or seabed (deliberately or unintentionally), are permitted activities, provided: - 4) the vessel is not: - in enclosed water (refer I Maps | Ngā mahere matawhenua) for more than 14 consecutive days or part days.
-At the conclusion of this period the vessel must leave the enclosed water and cannot return to that enclosed water within three calendar days or part days, or - b) in the outer Bay of Islands and outer Whangaroa Harbour (refer I Maps | Ngā mahere matawhenua) between 1 November and 31 March, and - the vessel is not secured or placed in one location for longer than 14 consecutive days or part days, and - ii. and if it leaves that location the vessel does not return to that location within three calendar days or part days, and - 5) any vessel secured to a structure is authorised to be secured to the structure by the structure owner or manager, and - 6) the vessel (including its anchor) is not within 75 metres of an authorised marine farm structure.
+- 1) Securing a vessel to land (seabed, foreshore or shore), or - 2) securing a vessel to a structure, or - 3) placing a vessel in contact with the foreshore or seabed (deliberately or unintentionally), are permitted activities, provided: - 4) the vessel is not: - a) in enclosed water (refer I Maps | Ngā mahere matawhenua) for more than 14 consecutive days or part days.
+At the conclusion of this period the vessel must leave the enclosed water and cannot return to that enclosed water within three calendar days or part days, or - b) in the outer Bay of Islands and outer Whangaroa Harbour (refer I Maps | Ngā mahere matawhenua) between 1 November and 31 March, and - i. the vessel is not secured or placed in one position, or within 1,000m of that position, for longer than 14 consecutive days or part days, and - ii. if it leaves that position, or within 1,000m of that position after 14 consecutive days, the vessel does not return to that location within three calendar days or part days, and - 5) any vessel secured to a structure is authorised to be secured to the structure by the structure owner or manager, and - 6) the vessel (including its anchor) is not within 75 metres of an authorised marine farm structure.